 Step 2: Choose a base curriculum approach

 You don't need to solve this perfectly before you go, but you need a working answer.
-The three main approaches are: structured (an online school with real teachers and schedules), eclectic (mix of resources you curate yourself), and unschooling (experience-led, minimal formal structure).
+The three main approaches are structured (an online school with real teachers and schedules), eclectic (mix of resources you curate yourself), and unschooling (experience-led, minimal formal structure).
 Most worldschooling families we've met use a hybrid of structured and eclectic.
 We do.

 Step 3: Build your connectivity plan

 You are dependent on reliable internet for almost everything: curriculum, video calls with family, work, navigation.
 This is where we use Holafly's global eSIM Plans, which we've been using across 30+ countries without needing to think about local SIMs.
 The Unlimited Plan ($64.90/month) covers 160+ countries with hotspot included.
 For a family homeschooling online, having data that just works when you land is not a nice-to-have.
+Holafly also runs an Always On feature: cancel your subscription and you keep 1GB/month in 70+ countries automatically.
+That has covered us on slow travel months more than once.

 Holafly eSIM